 Welcome to our Meningitis Toolkit.
 This toolkit, endorsed by Meningitis Now, provides a range of helpful planning, communications and logistics documents to help any organisation wanting to plan for a significant meningitis vaccination programme.
-Please feel free to use the documents below to help plan and prepare, and do contact us at the links below if you have any questions.
+Please feel free to use the documents below to help plan and prepare, and do contact us if you have any questions.

 Over two weeks during the end of March and early April 2017, three of our students were confirmed as having contracted meningococcal B (MenB).
 Two were hospitalised and after treatment recovered but, tragically, one of the students died as a result of the infection.

 The three cases were declared a cluster by Public Health England (PHE) and led to an urgent multi-agency response to protect 4,200 students identified as being at risk in University residences.

 The University of Surrey had to arrange and communicate the need for two separate vaccinations, four weeks apart to more than 4,200 students.
 Due to the timescales, it would mean over-lapping with examinations, and had to be complete before students went home for the summer.

 The immunisation, carried out by teams from Children and Family Health Surrey, It would be the largest MenB vaccination programme as the result of an outbreak ever carried out in Europe.

 Staff from the University worked closely with PHE, health and local partners, meningitis charities and the Students’ Union to set up the vaccinations, while also maintaining the day to day business as usual operations of the University.

 The objectives were to:

 - Encourage as many students within the ‘at risk’ group to receive both the first and second vaccines